 Internationally, the IUCN, established in 1964, is an inventory of species classified along similar criteria.
 The IUCN system includes 9 categories: not evaluated and data deficient; least concern and near threatened; vulnerable, endangered, and critically endangered; extinct in the wild and extinct.

 COSEWIC assessments consider a combination of criteria, including a species’ population and habitat status, trends, and threats.
-As an example of how an assessment would recommend a particular status, a species would be considered endangered if the number of mature individuals shows a decline of 70% of more over 3 generations (or 10 years, whichever is longer).
-This decline can be a result of observed reduction in actual numbers, deterioration of habitat quality, a reduction in extent of area occupied by the species, exploitation/over harvesting, or factors such as diseases and pollutants.
+As an example of how an assessment would recommend a particular status, a species would be considered endangered if the number of mature individuals shows a decline of 70% or more over 3 generations (or 10 years, whichever is longer).
+This decline can be a result of an observed reduction in actual numbers, deterioration of habitat quality, a reduction in the extent of area occupied by the species, exploitation/over harvesting, or factors such as diseases and pollutants.
 Species may also be considered endangered when they have small ranges, drastic fluctuations in population, or fragmented populations.
 COSEWIC assessments specifically exclude consideration of the socioeconomic costs or benefits to listing a species.

 Part of the intent (and benefit) of having separate bodies responsible for assessing a species and its actual listing under species at risk legislation is to maintain a separation between the science (COSEWIC) and politics (SARA) of endangered species.
 In other words, science makes recommendations for a species’ status, but the decision to list a species is made by elected officials who are accountable to a voting public.